micharaze/ToDoBreaker/README.md

 ## Distribution

+Mac App Store distribution is not practical: Apple's review guidelines prohibit apps that block all displays and hide system UI (Dock, menu bar) — regardless of sandboxing.
+All APIs used are technically sandbox-compatible.

-The app is not sandboxed (required for screen-level overlay windows), so Mac App Store distribution is not possible.
-Distribute via notarized DMG or share the `.app` bundle directly — recipients may need to right-click → Open on first launch.
+Distribute via notarized DMG or share the `.app` bundle directly.
+Recipients may need to right-click → Open on first launch if the app is not notarized.

 ## Tech Stack